 - in writing to: 5 Daniel Street, NAMBOUR QLD 4560

-Alternatively, you can speak directly to the Senior Coordinator who will record your enquiry or complaint and ensure it is followed.
+Alternatively, clients can speak directly to the Senior Coordinator and employees can speak directly to the Operations Officer, both of whom will record your enquiry or complaint and ensure it is followed.

 All feedback and complaints regarding privacy will be dealt with in accordance with our Feedback and Complaints Policy and Procedure.